(1). What is Apex in

 – Based on who owns the account

-– Set default sharing access for accounts and their associated cases, contacts, contracts, and opportunities
+– Set default sharing access for accounts and their associated cases, contacts,

 Contact Sharing Rules: